GET HARD RESULTS. Start here

 Erectile dysfunction has a lot to do with things like blood supply and blood flow — specifically, the flow of blood to the vessels in your penis.

-ED is actually an important canary in the coal mine for some underlying medical issues (like heart disease), though it can also be a result of nerve damage, hormone fluctuations, muscle tissue problems or other malfunctions downstairs.
+ED is actually an important canary in the coal mine for some underlying medical issues (like heart disease), though it can also be a result of nerve damage, hormone fluctuations, vascular problems or other malfunctions downstairs.

 So, will an energy drink make your penis seem less energized?
 That’s harder to say, especially without looking at the specific ingredients of the drink in question.